agentsystems/agentsystems/README.md

 - **You want control** - Your prompts, your data, your infrastructure

 AgentSystems lets you:
-- ✅ **Run agentslocally** - From your laptop to your data center
+- ✅ **Run agents locally** - From your laptop to your data center
-- ✅ **Use popular LLM providers** - Including OpenAI, Anthropic, Bedrock, or self-hosted via Ollama
+- ✅ **Set model connections** - Including OpenAI, Anthropic, Bedrock, or self-hosted via Ollama
 - ✅ **Deploy community agents** - Access a growing hub of specialized agents
 - ✅ **Build and share** - Create agents that others can run